-- to connect with current pupils and parents to raise awareness of the Green & Silver Club network - to provide alumni with the opportunity for social and professional networking and career development - to enable alumni to give back to the School through volunteering, mentoring or career talks to current pupils - to publish news and information about the Green & Silver Club and the School - to hold reunion events and functions throughout the year with a focus on increasing our alumni engagement - to promote, enhance and support the reputation of the School and its strategic aims.

-Additionally, the Green & Silver Bursary Fund was launched in 2015, with the purpose of helping those whose financial circumstances prevent them from accessing the benefits of a Surbiton High School education.
+- to connect with current pupils and parents to raise awareness of the Green & Silver Club network - to provide alumni with the opportunity for social and professional networking and career development - to enable alumni to give back to the School through volunteering, mentoring or career talks to current pupils - to publish news and information about the Green & Silver Club and the School - to hold reunion events and functions throughout the year with a focus on increasing our alumni engagement - to promote, enhance and support the reputation of the School and its strategic aims purpose of helping those whose financial circumstances prevent them from accessing the benefits of a Surbiton High School education.
 The Green & Silver Club Award will be up to 30% of the current school fees, which can be received by one pupil or shared between pupils.
 The Award will be reviewed annually.
 Pupils not eligible for a CFSP Bursary are still entitled to apply, provided they meet the means-tested criteria.